khafni/libasm/README.md

 # libasm
-a micro library in nasm x86 intel flavored assembly
+a micro library in nasm x86 intel flavored assembly where i recode some C standard library function in asm
+- [] ft_strlen